Favorite Chocolate Chunk Cookies

 - With the mixer over medium speed, add the eggs one at a time, allowing each to incorporate fully before adding the next.
-The mixture should be light fluffy and light.
+The mixture should be fluffy and light in color.
 Add the vanilla extract and beat until combined.

 - Reduce the mixer to low speed and slowly add the flour mixture, mixing until just absorbed.
 It may seem slightly crumbly and dry at first.
 Scrape down the sides and bottom of the bowl thoroughly with a spatula.
 Continue mixing over low speed, as needed, until the cookie dough is smooth, consistent, and no dry bits remain.
 Add the chocolate chunks and mix for just 5 to 10 seconds.
 Fold the mixture until the chocolate pieces are evenly distributed throughout the dough.
 Note: The cookie dough will be quite thick and dense so it can be easier to switch over to a large metal spoon for mixing at this stage.

 - If Baking Immediately: Using a large (3-ounce) cookie scoop, scoop the dough into rounds, setting them at least 1 to 2 inches apart on the lined sheet pan.
 I prefer to bake no more than six cookies on a half sheet pan, as they will expand.
 Sprinkle the tops of each cookie scoop with Maldon salt.
 Do not flatten or press the dough down.
 Note: If you are not freezing a portion of the dough, allow the half sheet pan to cool completely between rounds or use multiple pans for baking.